Angling: Slabbing

-Rod trolling
+Slabbing is a type of jigging that involves repetitively lifting and dropping a flat lure, usually made of 1 to 2.5 oz of lead painted to look like a baitfish (or heavy slabs of metal), through a school of actively feeding fish that the angler has located on a fishfinder.
+It is a bass fishing technique and is used on white and striped bass in the reservoirs of the southern US.

-Rod trolling is basically a simplified version of commercial trolling (see below), with fishing rods functioning as improvised outriggers to tow the baits/lures through the water, usually behind or beside a moving boat with the rod fixated to the gunwale.
-It can also be done by very slowly winding the line in (like "finesse"-type lure fishing) or even sweeping the line sideways, with the angler operating the rod from a static position (e.g. atop a jetty, pier or bridge).
+Rod fishing

-A variation of trolling is drift fishing, which is usually done from an unpowered boat in faster-flowing waters.
-The line is not actively reeled, and the bait/lure is allowed to drift and react freely to the turbulences in the water current, much like how a tethered kite would behave in a wind gust.
+Almost all recreational angling activities involve the use of fishing rods, which is used to manipulate the movements of fishing lines and to allow farther casting of baits/lures.

 Line fishing

-Although all angling techniques use hook and line, the term "line fishing" specifically refers to those that don't involve using fishing rods.
+Although all angling techniques use hook and line, the term "line fishing" specifically refers to those that do not involve using fishing rods.
+Line fishing is also known as rodless fishing.

 Handlining

-Handlining is angling with a handheld fishing line, baited with lures or bait fish just like normal rod angling.
+Handlining, or handline fishing, is done with a handheld fishing line baited with lures or bait fish.
 Handlining is the oldest angling technique used by mankind, and can be done from boats or from the shore.
 It is used mainly to catch groundfish and squid, but smaller pelagic fish can also be caught.